Born in Seoul (as Haena Kim), escaped to Panama, ex-patriated in the USA by way of NYC and Sopranoland, New Jersey.

 The move tapped into her life-long passion for movies and storytelling.
 By 2011 Tora had shifted her focus from music to acting for TV and film.
 After months of rejection, Tora landed a commercial job for Disney, followed by more commercials, as well as a few bit parts on television shows.
 In 2016 her credits include Glee [ABC], The Mentalist [CBS], The Magicians [SyFy], Hand of God [Amazon].
 Stints in theater include “Strike Me, Lightning” [PS 122 NYC], “Five Sirens: Beware of Rocks” [The Hollywood Fringe Festival], and "Romeo and Juliet” [Shakespeare in the Shed].
 She landed roles in art films by James Franco as well as the upcoming Paul Schrader film Dog Eat Dog with Willem Dafoe and Nicolas Cage.

 Out of her passion to write, create and act, Tora made the jump into directing her own films.
 Her first film Half-Life was followed by Constellation 13 Wolves , a short film inspired by the original project 13 Wolves (now being reworked as a television series).
 The film screened at film festivals in Los Angeles and won Best Short Film and Best Director for Tora.
 Her next short film, The World, Baby!
 A Hairy Situation also entered the festival circuit and won her best Short Film and Best Travel Film.
 In 2023, Tora found herself in Paris, France, writing and shooting a short film titled Inferno In Paris, in which she acts and produces alongside some of the bright talents of French cinema.
 She is currently developing several scripts for television.

-When she’s not working (or even when she’s working), Tora loves to eat great food, practice yoga and travel.
-She lives in Los Angeles with her husband and Jindo rescue Sadie.
+When she’s not working (or even when she’s working), Tora loves to eat great food, practice hot yoga and travel.
+She lives in Los Angeles with her rescued jindo dog Sadie.